CANADA FX DEBT-C$ higher as equities rise on stimulus hopes

 Earlier, the Canadian currency rallied as high as C$1.2313 to the U.S. dollar, or 81.21 U.S. cents.

-U.S. stocks rose on Friday after the announcement of a $20 billion government bailout for Bank of America (BAC.N: Quote) late on Thursday helped reassure investors.
-Continued...
+U.S. stocks rose on Friday after the announcement of a $20 billion government bailout for Bank of America (BAC.N) late on Thursday helped reassure investors.

+"Over the last couple of months, every time we've gotten an announcement of a government bailout we've seen a relief rally but those relief rallies have been very short-lived," said George Davis, chief technical strategist at RBC Capital Markets.

+"The big thing now is that people are going to keep an eye on equity markets and crude oil markets today to see if these overnight gains can be sustained."